 16. H. C. Simons, Economic Policy for a Free Society (Chicago: University of Chicago Press, 1948).
-The author is grateful to Gar Alperovitz for drawing attention to Simons’ views on nationalization in his New York Times op-ed: Gar Alperovitz, “Wall Street Is Too Big to Regulate,” New York Times, July 22, 2012, available at http://www.nytimes.com/2012/07/23/opinion/banks-that-are-too-big-to-regulate-should-be-nationalized.html.
+The author is grateful to Gar Alperovitz for drawing attention to Simons’ views on nationalization in his New York Times op-ed: Gar Alperovitz, “Wall Street Is Too Big to Regulate,” New York Times, July 22, 2012, http://www.nytimes.com/2012/07/23/opinion/banks-that-are-too-big-to-regulate-should-be-nationalized.html.

 17. Tim Jackson, Prosperity without Growth: Economics for a Finite Planet (New York: Earthscan, 2009).